Dillonb/n64-tests/basic.md

 ### Test 1 - Is r0 pinned to 0?
 This test attempts to load 0xFF into r0 and fails if the load succeeds.

+### Test 2 - does J execute the delay slot before jumping?
+This test sets r2 in a delay slot, and fails if the register is not set.